Whakarewarewa

-Whakarewarewa (reduced version of Te Whakarewarewatanga O Te Ope Taua A Wahiao, meaning The gathering place for the war parties of Wahiao, often abbreviated to Whaka by locals) is a Rotorua semi-rural geothermal area in the Taupo Volcanic Zone of New Zealand.
-This was the site of the Māori fortress of Te Puia, first occupied around 1325, and known as an impenetrable stronghold never taken in battle.
+Whakarewarewa (reduced version of Te Whakarewarewatanga O Te Ope Taua A Wahiao, meaning "The gathering place for the war parties of Wahiao", often abbreviated to Whaka by locals) is a semi-rural geothermal area in Rotorua, New Zealand.
+Located in the Taupō Volcanic Zone of New Zealand's North Island, it was the site of the Māori fortress of Te Puia, first occupied around 1325 and known as an impenetrable stronghold never taken in battle.
 Māori have lived here ever since, taking full advantage of the geothermal activity in the valley for heating and cooking.

 Whakarewarewa has some 500 pools, most of which are alkaline chloride hot springs, and at least 65 geyser vents, each with their own name.
 Seven geysers are currently active.
-Pohutu Geyser, meaning big splash or explosion, erupts approximately hourly to heights of up to 30 m.
+Pōhutu Geyser erupts approximately hourly to heights of up to 30 m.

 Many of the thermal features at Whakarewarewa have been adversely affected by Rotorua residents taking advantage of the underlying geothermal fluids of the city by drawing shallow wells (20–200 m deep) to extract hot water for both domestic and commercial heating.
-A bore closure programme in 1987–1988 resulted in 106 wells within 1.5 km of Pohutu Geyser being cemented shut, with another 120 wells outside the radius being shut due to a punitive royalty charging regime.
+A bore closure programme in 1987–1988 resulted in 106 wells within 1.5 km of Pōhutu Geyser being cemented shut, with another 120 wells outside the radius being shut due to a punitive royalty charging regime.
 There has subsequently been a pronounced recovery in the geysers and hot springs at Whakarewarewa.

+Marae

 The area features Te Pākira Marae and Wahiao meeting house, a meeting place of the Tūhourangi hapū of Ngāti Puta, Ngāti Uruhina, Ngāti Wāhiao, Tūhourangi and Ngāti Taoi.

 Geysers

 Most of the currently active geysers at Whakarewarewa are located on Geyser Flat and aligned on a common fissure.
 This is a highly complex system, with the activity of one geyser affecting another.

 Kereru Geyser, about 2 m above Puarenga Stream, located at the head of a small apron of blackish sinter, erupts every few days or weeks, in a fan-shaped jet 15 m high.
-No large eruptions occurred between 1972–1988, and it seems its recovery was directly linked to the sudden reduction of well drawoff in 1987.
+No large eruptions occurred between 1972 and 1988, and it seems its recovery was directly linked to the sudden reduction of well draw off in 1987.
 Kereru Geyser is probably independent of other springs on the fissure.

-Prince of Wales Feathers Geyser, Pohutu Geyser, Te Horu Geyser (The Cauldron) and Waikorohihi Geyser are on a sinter plateau about 6 m above Puarenga Stream.
-Prince of Wales Feathers Geyser, Pohutu Geyser's closest neighbour, always precedes Pohutu, a feeble jet at first but gradually increasing in power until a continuous 9 m column is ejected at an angle, when Pohutu usually erupts also.
-Sometimes Waikorohihi Geyser erupts a discontinuous 5 m jet, then Prince of Wales Feathers will commence, later followed by Pohutu.
+Prince of Wales Feathers Geyser, Pōhutu Geyser, Te Horu Geyser (The Cauldron) and Waikorohihi Geyser are on a sinter plateau about 6 m above Puarenga Stream.
+Prince of Wales Feathers Geyser, also known as Te Tohu, is the closet to Pōhutu.
+Prior to 1901 it was known as the Indicator, because its eruptions typically precede those of Pōhutu, in a feeble jet at first but gradually increasing in power until a continuous 9 m column is ejected at an angle, when Pōhutu usually erupts also.
+Sometimes Waikorohihi Geyser erupts a discontinuous 5 m jet, then Prince of Wales Feathers will commence, later followed by Pōhutu.